thoni56/c-xrefactory/README.md

 When installed correctly there will be an Emacs menu called `C-xref` for easy access to most functions.

+## Tutorial

+Once you have that menu in Emacs you can try the Tutorial under `C-xref->C-xref Misc`.
+It will automatically create the tutorial project files in a temporary directory and open the initial file.
+Then just follow the instructions for a quick walk-through of what `c-xrefactory` can do.

 ## Setup

 If your Emacs runs in a "standard" *ux-like environment with `bash`,